• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 12.7 Keep the EP tube in the magnetic rack at all times, open the lid and air-dry the magnetic beads until cracks just appear (no more than 5 minutes).

-12.8 Take the EP tube out of the magnetic stand and add 21 μL ddH 2 O, vortex or use a pipette to gently blow until fully mixed, and let it stand at room temperature for 5 minutes.
-Centrifuge the EP tube briefly and place it on a magnetic stand until the solution is clear (about 3 minutes);
+12.8 Remove the EP tube from the magnetic stand and add 21 μL ddH 2 Vortex or pipette gently to mix thoroughly, then let stand at room temperature for 5 minutes.
+Briefly centrifuge the EP tube and place it on a magnetic stand until the solution clears (approximately 3 minutes).

 12.9 Carefully transfer 20 μL of supernatant to a new EP tube for library quantification and quality control.